-Workers’ compensation insurance pays for employees’ medical bills and lost wages when they suffer workplace injuries or occupational illnesses.
-Workers’ comp is required by law in most states, and Virginia employers must carry workers’ comp once they regularly employ more than two employees, and they typically pay between 14 cents to $8.72 per $100 of payroll.
+Workers’ comp is required by law in most states, and Virginia employers must carry a policy once they regularly employ more than two employees.
+The average cost of workers’ compensation insurance in Virginia is 74 cents per $100 of payroll.

 Virginia employers have four options for getting workers’ comp insurance.
 They can use a commercial carrier, their professional employment organizations, a self-insurance group, or self-insure.
 If they are declined by two organizations, they can get coverage through an assigned risk group set up by the state to ensure all employers get workers’ comp.